There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Computer Science major sequence
+- Level 3 core unit in the Computer Science; International Cybersecurity; Computing and Data Science; Artificial Intelligence; Cybersecurity; Software Engineering major sequences

 - Level 3 elective

-- Students are able to (1) demonstrate an understanding of the basic physical operation of networks, including the concepts of data encoding and error detection and recovery; (2) show experience of the design and operation of contemporary wide-area, local-area and wireless networking technologies' motivation, design and future of internetworking; (3) understand the TCP/IP protocol stack; (4) understand client/server and peer-to-peer networking models; (5) apply industry standard application programming interfaces providing network access from within procedural and object-oriented programming languages; (6) understand distributed applications for heterogeneous computer systems, and the security and privacy factors raised by contemporary networks and their applications; (7) develop a systems approach to design and operational performance; (8) gain in-depth technical competence in computer networks; and (9) apply their knowledge to identify, analyse and solve problems.
+Students are able to (1) demonstrate an understanding of the basic physical operation of networks, including the concepts of data encoding and error detection and recovery; (2) explain the design motivation for, and operation of, contemporary wide-area, local-area and wireless networking technologies; (3) understand the TCP/IP protocol stack, and its support for client/server and peer-to-peer networking models; (4) apply industry standard networking programming interfaces from within procedural and object-oriented programming languages; (5) develop distributed applications for heterogeneous computer systems; and; and (6) understand the security and privacy factors raised by contemporary networks and their applications..

-- Typically this unit is assessed in the following ways: (1) mid-semester test; (2) practical programming and analysis project; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) mid-semester test; (2) practical project; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)